trohit/ik/systemdesign/DB/EXAMPLES.md

   - Replication factor: how many replicas the system will have
   - Replication strategy : which nodes will be responsible for the replicas
   - Each keyspace in Cassandra can have a different replication factor.
-- Write Consistency Levels: Any ..RF(Replication_factor)..
-All
+- Write Consistency Levels:  One, Two, Three, Quorum, Local_quoram, Each_quorum (majority of the replicas in each datacenter must respond), and Any and ALL.
   - Also can specify quorum within a DC(Local_quorum) and across DCs(Across_quorum)
+  - For strong consistency in Cassandra: R + W > RF where R=Read replica count, W write replica count and RF is the replication factor
-  - Supports Hinted handoff
+  - Coordinator node supports Hinted handoff when the node responsible for writes is down
-- Read consistency:
+- Read consistency: For read requests, Cassandra has the same consistency levels as that of write operations except Each_quorum.
   - R+W>RF gives us strong consistency.
 In this equation R, W, RF are the read replica count, the write replica count, and the replication factor, respectively.
   - Snitch: The Snitch is an application that determines the proximity of nodes within the ring and also tells which nodes are faster.
 Cassandra nodes use this information to route read/write requests efficiently.
+Snithc is used to determine each node's rack and DC.
 - Generation number: In Cassandra, each node stores a generation number which is incremented every time a node restarts.
 This generation number is included in each gossip message.
 - The seed node designation has no purpose other than bootstrapping the gossip process for new nodes joining the cluster.
 Thus, seed nodes are not a single point of failure, nor do they have any other special purpose in cluster operations other than the bootstrapping of nodes.
 - Cassandra Write path